MonkeyDa23/Horizon-Roleplay-1/discord-bot/README.md

 ## Firewall

-Ensure that the port the bot is running on (default is **14355**) is open in your server's firewall.
+Ensure that the port the bot is running on (specified by `PORT` in your `config.json`, default is **14355**) is open in your server's firewall.
 Supabase needs to be able to reach this port to send notification requests.
 If you are using a cloud provider (like AWS, Google Cloud, Oracle), you need to configure the "Security Group" or "Firewall Rules" for your virtual machine to allow inbound traffic on TCP port `14355`.

 ## Troubleshooting